Kyoto Travel Guide | Explore a City Rich in History and Tradition - GTN MAGAZINE

 Arashiyama - Fusion of Nature and Culture

 Arashiyama is an area whose charm lies in the natural beauty created by the Katsura River and surrounding mountains.
 The view from Togetsukyo Bridge is particularly beautiful, showing different expressions through four seasons: spring cherry blossoms, summer greenery, autumn foliage, and winter snow scenes.
 The bamboo grove path is a popular spot with a quiet, mystical atmosphere.
-The Sagano Romantic Train is also popular with tourists.
+The Sagano Scenic Railway (Romantic Train) is also popular with tourists.

 Gion - Traditional Streets Where Maiko Walk